 Day 2 A full day exploring Islay.
 The itinerary today is quite flexible with a mixture of beautiful scenery, white sand beaches, short walks and of course the famous Islay whiskies - renowned for their strong peaty flavours and nurtured by the salty sea air.
 In the morning you will take the short drive to the west of the island via Saligo Bay for a visit to Kilchoman Distillery (the newest and smallest on the island) with the option of a coastal walk to Machair Bay for any non-whisky lovers.
 After lunch you will explore the tiny harbour village of Portnahaven (look out for seals) before taking the back roads along the west coast with its lovely sandy bays, on the way back to Bowmore.
 You will have the chance to visit Bowmore distillery or just relax and explore the village.

 Day 3 Another day in paradise!
 Today you will explore the southern side of the island, home to the smokiest and peatiest of all whiskies – Laphroaig, Lagavulin and Ardbeg.
-You will visit Ardbeg for a tour, tasting and lunch.
+We will visit Ardbeg for a tour, tasting and lunch.
 The restaurant here is a beautiful place to relax and enjoy local produce as well as some unique whisky.
-You then follow that up with a visit to Laphroaig or a visit to the ruins of Kildalton church with its famous 8th Century Celtic cross.
+We follow this up with a visit to Laphroaig and if time allows a short stop for a tasting at Lagavulin.
+It should also be possible to visit to the ruins of Kildalton church with its famous 8th Century Celtic cross.
 Alternatively we may stop in Bridgend where you could visit the community craft producers at Islay House Square or take a walk through the woods along the nearby River Sorn.

 Day 5 Is a free day to explore Edinburgh, the historic capital of Scotland.
 There are so many options available here - why not take a local open top city bus tour to familiarise yourself with the 'old' and 'new' towns of the city.
-To continue on the whisky theme why not visit the Scotch Whisky Experience to see the world’s largest whisky collection – over 3000 bottles!
 No visit to Edinburgh would be complete without a visit to her medieval castle.
-Sitting on a volcanic plug there is no other city in Europe to offer a setting quite as unique as that of the castle rising high above the majestic Princes street gardens, to the hustle and bustle of the city’s first new town, and the main thoroughfare awash with designer shops.
-Or why not explore the largest urban park in Europe, home to our extinct volcano known locally as 'Arthur’s seat'.
-The park nestles beside the official royal residence in Scotland, Holyrood house.
-There are ghost, haunted and literary tours available to while away an evening, and of course the locals pubs offer a choice in music.
-There is so much to do; the list is endless for Edinburgh!
-This is just a taster!
+Sitting on a volcanic plug there is no other city in Europe to offer a setting quite as unique as that of the castle rising high above the majestic Princes Street gardens, to the hustle and bustle of the city’s first new town, and the main thoroughfare awash with designer shops.

-Day 6 Departing from Edinburgh at 09.00 your three-day Scotch Whisky adventure starts with the journey north into the Highlands.
+Day 6 This morning make your way back to the departure point at 09.00 for the next leg of your tour - a three-day Speyside Whisky adventure, starting with the journey north into the Highlands.
 The first stop will be the historic village of Dunkeld for a short walk through the forest to some atmospheric waterfalls.
 After lunch in Pitlochry you will make your first distillery visit at Dalwhinnie – the highest distillery in the country and the closest to the source of the River Spey.
 From here you follow the river north through the Cairngorm National Park to the small town of Grantown on Spey – you base for the next two nights.

 Day 7 A whole day exploring Scotland’s most famous whisky region.
 After a scenic drive toward the coast your first stop of the day will be at the family owned Benromach Distillery for a personalised tour.
 From here it is a short distance to Elgin – home to Gordon and Macphail – one of the world’s leading specialist whisky bottlers and suppliers.
 Their shop has one of the widest selection of malts you will find anywhere.
 After lunch in Elgin you will travel back up the Spey to Aberlour for a visit to the distillery there and time permitting make a stop at the Speyside Cooperage in nearby Craigellachie.
 From here is back to Grantown on Spey.